lantz/mininet/README.md

 ### Installation

-See `INSTALL` for installation instructions and details.
+If you are using a Linux, see `INSTALL` for installation instructions and details.
+If you are using FreeBSD, see `INSTALL.FreeBSD`.

 ### Documentation